sdmeijer/ShrimpKey/readme.md

+August, 17 2013
-All information, including detailed building instructions, can be found on [fromScratchEd.nl](http://fromScratchEd.nl).
+All information, including detailed building instructions, can now be found on [fromScratchEd.nl](http://fromScratchEd.nl).

 ShrimpKey